-Talking Theatre Live! is a series of live thirty-minute conversations between Ironweed Productions Artistic Director Scott Harrison and Santa Fe theatre writers, actors, directors, producers, designers, dramaturgs, and stage managers—sharing stories about their experiences in the theatre and the paths they’ve taken to creating theatre in Santa Fe.
+Talking Theatre Live! is a series of live conversations between Ironweed Productions Artistic Director Scott Harrison and Santa Fe theatre writers, actors, directors, producers, designers, dramaturgs, and stage managers—sharing stories about their experiences in the theatre and the unique paths they’ve taken to creating theatre in Santa Fe.

 Talking Theatre Live! with Tone Forrest